branchtalk-io/backend/docs/1_goals_and_non-goals.md

 [available on GitHub](https://github.com/search?q=Reddit+clone).

 Therefore, I started implementing my own Reddit-clone which would use many techniques allowing scalability, that I learned over time.
+We are assuming that they would be justified, even though in a real life project you _should_ have some numbers and proofs justifying their usage.

 While I cannot claim that I implemented them in the best way possible (I certainly didn't) it could at least serve as some point of reference for people who are truly clueless about where to even start.

 ## Goals